 How much does it cost?

 Raising funds on an innovative lending platform is normally associated with some internal costs for the borrower as it is necessary to prepare the required financial statements and information about the project to be funded.
-Depending on the particular platform, the borrower can also bear the costs of the marketing campaign to attract lenders, administration fees and a commission for the platform, which varies according to the amount raised.
+Depending on the type of platform, the borrower can also bear the costs of the marketing campaign to attract lenders, administration fees and a commission for the platform, which varies according to the amount raised.

-The borrower also pays a sum of interest to its creditors as a reward for the lending and taking on the associated risks.
+The borrower also pays a sum of interest to its creditors as a reward for lending and taking on the associated risks.

 When to use an innovative lending platform

-Innovative lending platforms can serve as a source of funding if an amount ranging from millions to the lower tens of millions of crowns is to be raised relatively quickly to finance, for example, further development of an enterprise, its marketing or working capital.
+Innovative lending platforms can serve as a source of funding if an amount ranging from millions to the lower tens of millions of koruna is to be raised relatively quickly to finance, for example, further development of an enterprise, its marketing or working capital.